ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

 ## 8. Implement `tag deletion`

 Until now, we displayed the tokens, and also pressing the `Edit` button shows/hides the `decline` icon of the tokens.
-Now, we need to add logic to react on user pressing the icon.
+Now, we need to add logic to react to the user pressing the icon.

 <br>